-Estimated land use was taken from Clark and Roygard (2008) using the regional classification for the Upper Manawatu and the Mangatainoka catchments.
+Estimated land use was taken from Clark & Roygard (2008) using the regional classification for the Upper Manawatu and the Mangatainoka catchments.
 The area under each land use was then multiplied by the L/ha required for each sector (Table 2).
-The results of this analysis are set out in Table 5 for the Upper Manawatu catchment and Table 6 for the Mangatainoka catchment.
+The results of this analysis are set out in Table 4 for the Upper Manawatu catchment and Table 5 for the Mangatainoka catchment.

-In the Upper Manawatu catchment, the total water requirement, under this scenario, is $13,897 \text{ m}^3/\text{day}$ .
-This is 17% of the proposed core allocation limit for this catchment (83,808 m/day).
+In the Upper Manawatu catchment, the total water requirement, under this scenario, is $13,897 \text{ m}^3/\text{day}$.
+This is 17% of the proposed core allocation limit for this catchment (83,808 m3/day).

-This scenario produces a total water requirement of 6,412 m/day in the Mangatainoka catchment.
-This is 24% of the core allocation limit of $26,352 \text{ m}^3/\text{day}$ .
+This scenario produces a total water requirement of 6,412 m3/day in the Mangatainoka catchment.
+This is 24% of the core allocation limit of 26,352 m3/day.